Growing Great Garlic

 Planting big healthy bulbs makes such a difference!

-Plant In Fall
+Plant Garlic in the Fall

 Planting four to six weeks prior to when the ground freezes is common practice.
-For me this timing is usually the end of October.
+For me, this timing is usually the end of October.

 Garlic Planting Grid